QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

-**2021-Oct-12** We have a paper titled as "A Sea-Anemone-Inspired, Multifunctional, Bistable Gripper" accepted by **Soft Robotics**.
+**2021-Oct-12** We have a paper titled as "A Sea-Anemone-Inspired, Multifunctional, Bistable Gripper" accepted by "**Soft Robotics**".

-**2021-May-01** I officially join the SoftLab Group at Bristol Robotics Laboratory as a Research Associate working on Edible Robotics.
+**2021-May-01** I officially join the SoftLab Group at Bristol Robotics Laboratory as a Research Associate working on "**Edible Robotics**".

 **2021-May-14** Our work on BPActuators is reported on a popular local newspaper specialized in Technology and Business "**日刊工業新聞**".